 Most criminal cases do not result in a trial.
 Often, defense attorneys can build a strong enough case for acquittal that the prosecution will agree to dismiss the charges.
 When that is not an option, the two sides frequently come together to hammer out a plea agreement.

 Plea bargaining is not the best option in every case.
 While some pleas allow for a diversion that will result in no criminal record, others come with not only a conviction but also a jail sentence.
 A lawyer will carefully explain the pros and cons of any plea offer to help ensure the client makes an informed decision.
 While an attorney can advise what choice they think is best, it is up to the client to agree to a plea bargain or not.

 Defense lawyers are front and center when a criminal case goes to trial.
 Their role begins with jury selection and carries on through the presentation of evidence.
 The heavy lifting of a trial is typically done in advance, allowing the attorney to adjust their strategy as the trial rolls on.
 Upon conviction, the defense lawyer will also represent the client during the sentencing phase.
 This could occur immediately after the conviction of weeks later.

 Learn How Gerald Miller Can Help

 When you hire a criminal defense attorney, you put your future in the hands of an experienced professional.
-Let the hard-working Minnesota criminal defense lawyers of Gerald Miller review your case and advocate on your behalf.
+Let the hard-working Fridley criminal defense lawyers of Gerald Miller review your case and advocate on your behalf.
 Call (612) 440-4608 right away to schedule your free consultation with Gerald Miller today.